howsoai/howso-engine-ts/README.md

 # Introduction

-An interface around the caml files produced by the `howso-client` releases.
+An interface around the caml files produced by the `howso-engine` releases.

 ## Getting Started